bopopescu/TAstuff/content/dj_flash_messages/educational_content.md

 Display in **template**:
 * Step 1: check if messages
-* Step 2: ITERATE through messages. *Iteration clears the messages from storage*
+* Step 2: ITERATE through messages. *Iteration clears the messages from storage in next request*
 * This example prints each message and any tags associated with it